hydro0/maven2github-bash/README.md

 ## Description

 Use simple bash script to create Maven repository on the GitHub.
-You can save multiple artifacts on the single repo.
+You can save multiple artifacts in the single repo.

+1. Upload your artifacts to the GitHub using this script.
+1. In your main project, add the URL provided by script as remote Maven repository.
+1. Now you can add your dependencies in Maven or Gradle.

 ## Usage